How to Get Into Chicago Booth School of Business

 “Designing a Good Life”

-Booth students recently voted the “Designing a Good Life” course as one of their favorites.
+Booth students recently voted the “Designing a Good Life” master class as one of their favorites.
 The course description notes that it “is primarily an ethics course, but not a typical ethics course” and that the class discussions revolve more around how ethical behavior is connected to well-being in life.
 “I loved this class with Professor Nicholas Epley because it acts as a capstone for everything that you learn at Chicago Booth that we typically apply to business, but also how it applies to your own ethical framework,” a Booth student wrote in a post on the school’s blog.

 “Leadership Studio”